smngvlkz/Advanced-linear-skip-search-visualizer/README.md

 # Advanced Linear Skip Search Visualizer

-This project is an interactive web application that visualizes the Advanced Linear Skip Search algorithm.
+This project is my attempt to create an interactive web application that visualizes the Advanced Linear Skip Search algorithm.
 It provides a user-friendly interface to generate skip lists, perform searches, and observe the algorithm's behavior step-by-step.
+It started as just a basic html file but I ended up playing around with some JavaScript and Tailwind CSS.

 ## Features